 If you are interested in hunting public lands such as State Forests or Wildlife Management Areas, contact the regional DEC biologist or forester where you want to hunt.
 They can tell you about areas with active timber management, or areas where there has been timber management in the past 10 years or so.
 They may even be able to offer tips on the best coverts (areas with cover) within a given area.
 Visit the DEC website for maps or other information on specific areas or request this information from your regional DEC office.

-About 85% of the land in New York State is privately owned, so its likely that some of the best grouse coverts may be on private lands.
+About 85% of the land in New York State is privately owned, so it's likely that some of the best grouse coverts may be on private lands.
 The best strategy may be simply to ask landowners for permission to hunt grouse.

 Ruffed Grouse Population Management